CartoDB/deck.gl-examples/hello-world/README.md

 ```

 Commands:
-* `npm start` is the development target, to serve the app and hot reload.
+* `npm dev` is the development target, to serve the app and hot reload.
 * `npm run build` is the production target, to create the final bundle and write to disk.